 If the employee feels that the decision of the Executive Council member or the designee is arbitrary or capricious, a review of the appeal by the President of the College may be requested.
 Appeals to the President or a designee must be made in writing no later than ten (10) working days after receipt of the third step determination.
 The President or designee will review the case.
 If the President's review of the case determines that the decision was against the manifest weight of the information presented, an additional hearing may be held, or additional information requested, if needed.
+If a solution cannot be reached, the appeal may be presented to the Board of Trustees for final disposition.
+A written appeal to the Board of Trustees will be allowed in matters, which require their deliberation and consent and must be submitted within ten (10) working days of the President's determination.
+The Board will review the case and allow or deny the appeal.

 Harper College employees are expected to perform their job responsibilities in a manner which is consistent with institutional policies and procedures.
 It is the employee's responsibility to ensure personal awareness of these employment requirements.
 These policies include but are not limited to anti-discrimination, code of ethics, sexual harassment, work place violence etc. A comprehensive listing of these policies is detailed in the institution's Board Policy Manual.
-This manual is available electronically on HIP.
+This manual is available electronically through Portal.
 The Manual is to be used to guide the conduct of relationship and responsibilities relative to the operation of the College.
 Policies and procedures are also posted on HIP.